adst0rm/fe-2024-robobot-d/README.md

 ## Debugging with graphs and telemetry

 For debugging purposes we included a HC-05 bluetooth module in the vehicle, only used during testing and debuggin, during the competition it will be disconnected.
-For ease of analyzing the information sent by the robot we use a graphing application made with Python by our friend Maria Pilligua uploaded to her [GitHub repository](https://github.com/mpilligua/app_wro).
 With this we can see values like the speed or the distance counted from the encoders and view it in the style of Formula 1 telemetry which is more practical for comparing it to earlier tests.

 ## Code building, compiling and uploading process

 We programmed all using the Arduino IDE like any Arduino board, but because we use the 32U4 microcontrollers directly we have to flash the bootloader to each 32U4.
 We flashed the Arduino Leonardo bootloader because it uses this microcontroller and we are very familiar with it.
 The process for flashing it requires you to connect the 32U4 to another Arduino using the ICSP communication, then the normal Arduino acts as an ISP programmer (using the example code ArduinoISP) and flashes your 32U4 with the selected bootloader.
-Because this was our first time doing this we used this [SparkFun guide](https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader/all) and this [Arduino guide](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP).
+Because this was our first time doing this we used this